AGI-1/refmark/README.md

 This does not guarantee that a model cites the right region.
 It guarantees a different and useful thing: cited regions exist, resolve back to source text, and can be audited.
 For review workflows, an irrelevant citation and a fabricated citation are not the same failure.
-One is inspectable; the other is not.
+Inspecting for irrelevance is simple.

 Once a corpus has addresses, citation behavior becomes structured data: exact hits, overlap, overcitation, undercitation, wrong-region hits, and